Awka-Etiti

 Awka-Etiti, historically known as Awka-Diedo (Ọka Diedo); later mentioned as Awka-Nkakwu (Okankaku) by colonial authors, is an affluent town comprising seven villages in Idemili South local government area of Anambra state, Nigeria.
 The seven villages of Awka-Etiti in order of age established are: Nkolofia, Umunocha, Ejighinandu, Iruowelle, Umudunu, Nnaba and Ogunzele.

 The indigenous population of Awka-Etiti belong to the Igbo ethnic group and the town is situated within the Igbo cultural area 24 km from the river Niger, north-east of Onitsha, 16 km from Nri and 2 km from Igbo-Ukwu.
 Awka-Etiti shares boundaries with village-group/towns Ichida, Azigbo, Nnokwa, Nnewi, Nnobi and Amichi.
 The main language spoken in Awka-Etiti is the Idemili variant of the Igbo language.

 In 2005, the population of Awka-Etiti was estimated at 35,000 citizens.
-There is also a large Awka-Etiti diaspora that contributes to the towns economy.
+There is also a large Awka-Etiti diaspora that contributes to the town's economy.